w3woody/OCTools/Docs/OCLex.md

 Note that actions may span multiple lines.

+##### Token Values associated with Rules

+OCLex uses a slightly different mechanism for passing values to OCYacc than used by Lex and Yacc.
+To review, Yacc uses the %union directive to specify a union structure in C to represent the potential values of symbols and tokens.
+This structure is exposed to Lex via the **yylval** global, which is a union object declared with the contents of the %union declaration.

+Thus, if you wish to pass back an integer value associated with a token (such as returning the integer value of a string of digits), you can declare in Yacc a union like:

+    %union {
+        int tokenValue;
+    }
+    %token <tokenValue> INTEGER

+And in your Lex production rule, write:

+    [0-9]+    { yylval.tokenValue = atoi(yytext); return INTEGER; }

+Objective-C does not provide unions, so OCLex and OCYacc uses a different mechanism.
+Each token in OCYacc may have an associated type; the type represents a class that stores the value.
+No %union{...} declaration is required.

+Thus, in OCYacc, you'd replace the above with:

+    %token <NSNumber> INTEGER

+This indicates our integer value is returned in an NSNumber object.
+You would then set the value **self.value** to the value in your Lex production rule:

+    [0-9]+    { self.value = @( self.text.intValue ); return INTEGER; }

+See the [OCYacc](OCYacc.ml) documentation for more information.

 #### Code

 The final code segment is optional and may be omitted.
 If provided, any code